 Fresh pesto stores in the fridge for about a week, but until the next season in the freezer.

-Other books on the subject available at our library:
+Other books on the subject are available on Hoopla.

 Community Services Librarian